What is a home inspection?

 All plumbing, including under all sinks and toilet shut-off valves

-This will help document the type of piping you have and whether there are any hidden leaks, sediment build-up, mold, or rust.
+This will help document the type of piping you have.

 Electrical panel and the manufacturer label

 Older electrical systems can be a big fire risk, which is why we check both the panel and the manufacturer.
 Knob and tube wiring, for example, is usually ungrounded and can cause electric shocks.
-Or, when circuit breakers trip on Federal Pacific Electric panels, they’ve been known to overheat and cause fires.
+Learn more in Replace these recalled electrical panels ASAP.

 Water heater and the manufacturer label

 Tank-style water heaters usually have a lifespan of 10 to 14 years, whereas tankless water heaters may last about 19 years.
-This photo will let us know how much life your system has.
+This photo will give us an idea about how much life your system might have left.

 Please be careful when taking photos of your home.
 Happy inspecting!